 We’re asking you to take part.
 We want as many and as varied submissions as possible, from around the world, from schoolchildren, architects, health workers, bus drivers, planners, personal trainers, musicians, and chefs – to name but a few.

 You might choose to draw about your frustration at the lack of an accessible green space, or photograph the new techniques you’ve devised for separating work and life when both are happening within the same place.
 You could paint your thoughts on the importance of physical or virtual classrooms, or sculpt your fear that a post-pandemic anti-density movement will lead to yet more urban sprawl.

-Completed works can be in any medium that can be captured in one high-quality photograph, and must reach us by email no later than 31 May 2020.
+Completed works can be in any medium that can be captured in one high-quality photograph.
 Requirements for photo resolution and dimensions will be sent to participants before the deadline.
 We’d also like you to give us a very short title for your work and, optionally, a short bio about you and how you’re weathering this crisis.

 We would love for you to donate your artwork to us, either as an original or as a print, to sell in an auction later in the year.
 The proceeds will help INTBAU to keep working, and to cover the costs of investing in the platforms, gadgets, and other technological wizardry that will keep us all going through these digital times and in the changed world to come.

 If you’d like to participate, please email firstname.lastname@example.org.